KopiasCsaba/StreamFixerBrowserExtension/docs/development.md

 ## Firefox
   - Open about:debugging
-  - This firefox
+  - Click on "This firefox"
   - Load temporary add-on
   - Locate the firefox/manifest.json

 ## Chrome
  - Open chrome://extensions
  - Load unpacked
- - Locate the chrome/manifest.json
+ - Locate the directory "chrome" in here.